 Know exactly when Free stops being your cheapest plan

 The free plan is the right answer until it isn't.
-The exact crossover is buried in your order data — base costs, volume, product mix, and the 20% you're leaving on the table.
+The exact crossover is buried in your order data — base costs, volume, product mix, and the per-order discount you're leaving on the table every month.

-Victor is PodVector's AI operator for POD sellers.
+Victor is PodVector's AI operator for POD sellers on Shopify.
 Connect Printify and your storefront; ask in plain English whether Premium pays back this month, which SKUs would benefit most from the discount, and how the math changes if your volume holds, grows, or contracts.
+Victor reads your live data, proposes a move with rationale, and executes only after you approve.

 Try Victor free